Tips to Save You Time and Money

 - Come early in the morning to avoid crowds and take advantage of the cool mountain air.
 The Park opens every day at 8:30am EDT spring—fall.
 For winter hours, check our Hours & Rates page.

 - Come late in the afternoon.
-If you purchase your ticket after 4pm, you can come back for more the next day on the same ticket.
+If you purchase your ticket after 4pm (3pm in the winter), you can come back for more the next operating day on the same ticket.
 This is the perfect opportunity to catch the views from the Chimney, get your bearings and then come back the next day to hike and explore.

 Best Hiking Practices:

 - Hydrate and refuel often.
 Bring extra water to stay hydrated on the trails.
-There are no potable water sources along the trail.
-You can purchase bottled water in the Sky Lounge.
-Pack a snack or a picnic lunch to keep you going.
+There are no potable water sources along the trails.
+You can purchase bottled water in the Sky Lounge or Cliff Dwellers.
+Pack a snack or a picnic lunch to keep your energy level up.
 Picnic tables are located along the road and hiking trails.
-You can also eat at the Old Rock Café.
+You can also eat at the Old Rock Café, indoors or outside on the riverside deck.

 - Wear comfortable shoes made for hiking or walking.
 The trails in the Park are maintained but are naturally rugged.
 This can make for unsure footing if you wear inappropriate shoes such as flip-flops, sandals, heels or slides.